cr1tbit/wireguy/README.md

-# Wireguy - simple wireguard infrastructure manager
+# Wireguy - stupid wireguard infrastructure manager

 Wireguard VPN may be the easiest way to provide access to linux-based infrastructure hidden behind NAT-ted networks.